Teaching, Learning, & Technology (TLT)

 Prerequisites: TLT 454 and TLT 460

-TLT 458 Introduction to Multimedia Programming and Resource Development for Learning 3 Credits
+TLT 458 Introduction to Multimedia Programming and Development 3 Credits

 Introduction to programming and resource development tools used in the creation of interactive multimedia teaching and learning materials.

-TLT 460 Advanced Multimedia Programming and Resource Development for Learning 3 Credits
+TLT 460 Advanced Multimedia Programming and Development 3 Credits

 Advanced exploration of programming and resource development tools used in the creation of interactive teaching and learning materials.